-A Witch was always just ones of many terms used to describe a wise woman; a woman who understood the energies and interconnection of everything around her.
+A Witch was always just one of many terms used to describe a wise woman; a woman who understood the energies and interconnection of everything around her.
 Including how to use natures gifts to treat illness, aches and pains.

 A Witch was someone who was respected as a knowledgeable woman who others went to for spiritual guidance and practical help.
 Witches (or wise women) were looked up to.

 But in time, the Witch has become a spectacle of ugly warts and evil intentions.
 You have likely come across depictions of the evil, old lady who lives alone.
-Or the a group of mean old ladies who resemble more of a cult ans casts spells on those who dare to cross them.
+Or the group of mean old ladies who resemble more of a cult and casts spells on those who dare to cross them.
 (Usually the only other time we see Witches in modern day, they have been objectified and sexualised- sigh!)

 ” No words from on high could make people less scared of witches.
 Everyone knew that the accusations might be malicious and that symptoms were easily faked; yet personal experiences of bewitchment were quite different… Almost all the suspicions that lay behind the witchcraft accusations of March 1645 originated in Sir Harbottle Grimstone’s jurisdiction, mostly on his estates….
 It also indicated the savage effectiveness of his torture.
 The suspected woman had woken up unaware of what she had confessed.
 “Witchfinders- A seventeenth-Century English Tragedy.
 Malcolm Gaskill.

-What is a Witch today?
+But what is a Witch today?